phenocopter/phenocopter-website/content/home/expo.md

 weight = 50  # Order that this section will appear.

 title = "Expo"
-subtitle = "How we use UAV to catpture our field"
+subtitle = "How we use UAV to capture our field?"

 [content]
   # Page type to display.
 E.g. project.